 How well do you really know what’s happening inside your building?

-Disruptive Technologies’ partner 4D Monitoring recognized that facilities managers commonly face the problem of a lack of tangible or intuitive data from their properties, which in turn leads to limited understanding of how well these properties are running or performing.
-“We wanted to build a facility monitoring solution that is intuitive and accessible to every property owner and facilities team and not just for trophy sites that have high service charges,” explains Barry Jones, Operations Director at 4D Monitoring.
+Disruptive Technologies’ partner 4D Monitoring recognized that building facilities managers commonly face the problem of a lack of tangible or intuitive data from their properties, which in turn leads to limited understanding of how well these properties are running or performing.
+“We wanted to build a remote monitoring solution that is intuitive and accessible to every property owner and facilities team and not just for trophy sites that have high service charges,” explains Barry Jones, Operations Director at 4D Monitoring.

 In the innovative system built by 4D Monitoring, Disruptive’s wireless mini-sensors are placed throughout a building, where they extract information and feed it to 4D Monitoring’s cloud platform.
 4D Monitoring layers information onto a map of a building’s floor plan to provide facilities managers visibility they need across all offices.

 “Disruptive has led to a massive improvement in how quickly we can map the occupied space without interrupting people so we can start gathering meaningful data right away,” says Barry.
 “We had used other sensors before, but Disruptive gave us the best solution for quick and easy deployment with no requirement for costly and complex networking infrastructure.”

 The remote monitoring solution from 4D Monitoring and Disruptive gives managing agents of properties information they need to make decisions and improve conditions.
 They are empowered to answer questions such as: